Health Insurance in the Netherlands [Expat Edition]

 Generally, it is up to you what type of health insurance package you will choose.
 The basic package (which has all general care that you might need) is the cheapest option but you may always opt for a more expensive one that covers more of your needs.

 The best way to choose the most suitable option is to compare health insurance packages from different providers.
 You can use online tools like Independer and Zorgwijzer.
-Keep in mind – you can switch between providers only once a year before Decemeber 31st.
+Keep in mind – you can switch between providers only once a year before December 31st.

 Natura policy vs. Restitution policy